New York's 8th State Senate district

 New York's 8th State Senate district is one of 63 districts in the New York State Senate.
-It has been represented by Democrat John Brooks since 2017, following Brooks' defeat of incumbent Republican Michael Venditto.
+It has been represented by Republican Alexis Weik since 2023.

 Geography

-District 8 straddles the South Shore of Long Island in Nassau County and Suffolk County, including portions of Babylon, Oyster Bay, and Hempstead.
+District 8 covers part of the South Shore of Long Island in Nassau County and Suffolk County.

 The district overlaps with U.S. congressional districts 2 and 4, and with New York State Assembly districts 9, 10, 11, 14, 17, 18, and 21.